amauricoder/42_libft/README.md

 [View License](LICENSE)

 I strongly recommend to 42 students who are searching for resources to avoid using CTRL+C CTRL+D, as this is the cornerstone of all upcoming projects.
-Don't use any code that you can't reconstruct from scratch.
+Don't use any code that you can't reconstruct from scratch and/or don't understand.
 The lack of knowledge will become a significant problem over time.
 Good luck!